 The way in which businesses operate has undergone a drastic change over the past several decades.
 Attracting and retaining top talent has become a highly competitive activity, and challenging especially for organizations that still operate in a traditional manner.
 In this context, upgrading their traditional employee rewards and recognition programs with modern practices is an important step that business leaders need to take.

 The concept of recognizing and rewarding employees for doing a job well is quite old.
-However, traditionally, the rewards and recognition were generally limited to fixed monetary compensation or specific gifts that were handed out to the employees privately.
+Here are a few characteristics of traditional employee rewards and recognition programs:

 These programs have failed to drive employee engagement and experience due to the following reasons:

 These programs are typically based on award ceremonies that are held once a year and hence fail to provide timely and regular recognition.
 Hence, many small achievements of employees and the opportunities to motivate them during the year are completely overlooked.